caltechlibrary/opensearch-machine/presentation.md

 - OpenSearch is Amazon's fork of Elasticsearch
 - Amazon wants all the support income and is cutting out Elasticsearch Co.
 - When Elasticsearch was created Solr had stagnated and was XML only
-- Solr/Elasticsearch/OpenSearch are functionally equivallent but their API are different
+- Solr/Elasticsearch/OpenSearch are functionally equivalent but their API are different

 # OpenSearch